kjx172/BudgetBuddy/README.md

 # BudgetBuddy

-BudgetBuddy is a web application designed to help college students cultivate better financial habits and track their expenses
+BudgetBuddy is a web application designed to help college students cultivate better financial habits and track their expenses.

 ## Features
 * **Expense Tracking:** Input and categorize various expenses such as housing, utilities, food, entertainment, etc.